Our Story

 The Essence of The Integration Circle

+TIC was founded to be this space within the psychedelic science and practice worlds.
 All of us at TIC have had experiences that impacted us on multiple levels - emotionally, somatically, psychologically, and spiritually.
-Feeling the depth and potential of these experiences, we wondered how we relate to the complexity and nuances of the experience to create understanding, meaning, deep healing and sustainable, long term transformation.
+After research (Cohen, 2017), our own experiences as therapists and participants of different shamanic and psychedelic traditions, we felt the depth and potential of these experiences.
+We saw the integration challenges in ourselves, our communities and clients, wondering how we relate to the complexity and nuances to create understanding, meaning, deep healing and sustainable, long term transformation.
 It became very clear that we needed bridges, ways to connect all the different aspects of these experiences - ways to conceptualize it, think about it, move through it, emotionally and spiritually engage in it.
-We understood this is a cycle of change that we go through more often than we think.
-With the right education, tools, and community we can practice integration with ordinary and out of ordinary experiences.
-We believe integration is an attitude towards life and an on-going practice.